Environment

 Resolution

 There is no straightforward solution due to the way external tools integrate with Canvas.
-See the next section for more details why direct links won't work.
+See the next section for more detail why direct links won't work.

 Here are some workarounds.
 Keep in mind you need to balance your content security and privacy expectations when using them.